Leaflet: information for the user

 amoxicillin/clavulanic acid

-Medoclav is an antibiotic that eliminates bacteria that cause infections.
-It contains two different medications called amoxicillin and clavulanic acid.
-Amoxicillin belongs to a group of medications known as "penicillins" that may sometimes lose their effectiveness (become inactivated).
+Medoclav is an antibiotic that eliminates the bacteria that cause infections.
+It contains two different active substances called amoxicillin and clavulanic acid.
+Amoxicillin belongs to the group of medications known as "penicillins" which can sometimes lose their effectiveness (become inactivated).
 The other component (clavulanic acid) prevents this from happening.

 Do not store or reuse this medication.
-If you have leftover antibiotics after completing treatment, return them to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or trash.
+If you have any leftover antibiotic after completing the treatment, return it to the pharmacy for proper disposal.
+Do not throw away medications down the drain or in the trash.

 Medoclav is used in children and adults to treat the following infections: